East Coast Trail Hiking Gear List

 White and red tent on green grass in conifer forest

-In February of 2018 we splurged and decided to go with the highly rated MSR Hubba Hubba NX (2 person), which we then took hiking with us in Ontario on several occasions.
-While this tent is certainly light weight, durable, easy to set up and a great size to pack in our backpacks it also provided very little room at night for two people and required that our packs and all of our gear were left outside.
-Therefore with only two weeks to go prior to flying to Newfoundland we returned to MEC and purchased yet another tent, opting to go for MSR's Mutha Hubba (3 person variation of the NX).
-Days after purchasing it we took it on a thru hike on the Bruce Trail for the weekend and decided that while a little heavier and bulkier than its younger counterpart, the Mutha Hubba was perfect for two people on a long distance hike.
-In addition to our tent we also packed our Aquaquest Tarp, complete with paracord, and MSR groundsheet.
+In February of 2018, we splurged and decided to go with the highly rated MSR Hubba Hubba NX (2-person), which we then took hiking with us in Ontario on several occasions.
+While this tent is certainly lightweight, durable, easy to set up and a great size to pack in our backpacks it also provided very little room at night for two people and required that our packs and all of our gear were left outside.
+Therefore with only two weeks to go before flying to Newfoundland, we returned to MEC and purchased yet another tent, opting to go for MSR's Mutha Hubba (a 3-person variation of the NX).
+Days after purchasing it we took it on a thru hike on the Bruce Trail for the weekend and decided that while a little heavier and bulkier than its younger counterpart, the Mutha Hubba was perfect for two people on a long-distance hike.
+In addition to our tent, we also packed our Aquaquest Tarp, complete with paracord, and MSR groundsheet.

-As mentioned, the potential for late season snow fall and unpredictable weather of the east coast lead us to turn to facebook groups for advice on the type of sleeping bag to bring – summer or winter.
+As mentioned, the potential for late-season snowfall and unpredictable weather on the east coast led us to turn to Facebook groups for advice on the type of sleeping bag to bring – summer or winter.
 Overwhelmingly the suggestion was for us to bring winter sleeping bags and so rather than our compact and lightweight 3 season gear we ended up packing our bulky but substantially warmer Marmot Never Summer sleeping bags.
-In addition to which we packed R4 rated military Thermarests to give us slightly more comfort after each day's hike and protection from the cold ground.
+In addition to we packed R4-rated military Thermarests to give us slightly more comfort after each day's hike and protection from the cold ground.

 Backpacks

-For our backpacks I would be using my near Osprey Xena 85 Woman's pack and Sean would continue to use his trusted Gregory Whitney 95.
-In addition we both will have several OR and Osprey Drysacks to keeps down food smells to avoid attracting animals, and keep our clothes and electronics dry.
+For our backpacks, I would be using my near Osprey Xena 85 Woman's pack and Sean would continue to use his trusted Gregory Whitney 95.
+In addition, we both will have several OR and Osprey Drysacks to keep down food smells to avoid attracting animals, and keep our clothes and electronics dry.

 Sonya Richmond with large green Osprey backpack on